webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - collect, manage, analyze, display log data.
   - centralize log data. advanced trend detection(slow attacks).
   - GUI, automated alerts.
-- **SOC Report**
+- **SOC Report (Service Organization Reports)**
   - part of the SSSAE reporting format created by the **AICPA**.
-Designed for compliance with the **Sarbanes-Oxley Act**.
+Ensure compliance with the **Sarbanes-Oxley Act (SOX -govern publicly traded corporations)**.
+  - Cloud providers hire third-parties to audit infrastructure.
+The results are published as SOC reports.
 - **SOC Report Types**
   - **SOC 1**
-    - Strictly for auditing the financial reporting instruments of a corporation
+    - Strictly for **auditing** the **financial reporting** instruments of a corporation.
   - **SOC 2**
-    - Intended to report audits of any controls on an organization’s security, availability, processing integrity, confidentiality, and privacy.
+    - Intended to report **audits** of any controls on an organization’s **security, availability, processing integrity, confidentiality, and privacy**.
+    - security professionals most common viewed report.
     - **Type 1**
-      - Reviews the design of controls, not how they are implemented or maintained.
+      - Reviews the **design of controls**, not how they are implemented or maintained.
     - **Type 2**
-      - Used for getting a true assessment of an organization’s security posture
+      - Used for getting a true assessment of an **organization’s security posture**.
   - **SOC 3**
-    - Designed to be shared with the public.
+    - Designed to be shared with the public. (e.g. Organization passed security audit).
     - Seal of approval.
 Does not contain any actual data about the security controls of the audit target.
 - **SPOF**
   - Single Point of Failure.
 Bad practice for high availability and reliability.